mainettis/darksun/docs/tools.md

     nasher config --nssFlags "-n C:/<path>/<to>/<NWNEE> -owkey"
     ```

     *Note:  A common error is to have a trailing '/' after the path in the command above.
 There should be no trailing '/'.
-Additionally, the slants need to be forward, not back, and any folder names that have spaces must be in double quotes with the quotes escaped.
+Additionally, the slants need to be forward, not back, and any folder names that have spaces must be in escaped double quotes.
 For example,*

     ```
     nasher config --nssFlags "-n C:/<path>/<to>/\"Neverwinter Nights\" -owkey"